bioinfo-arctic/FSK2053/Spring_2026/Practical_Reference_database.md

 ## Crabs example of building a reference database
 ## Technical consideration: We need to get a crabs installation up and running on the Azure server.

-### Introduction
+## Introduction
+The goal of this exercise is to make you aware of the many factors that must be considered when creating and relying on reference databases.
+I encourage you to apply your best critical thinking skills throughout this exercise.

-This exercise is split into two components; the pre-curation and the post-curation Go through file format of CRABS.txt files.
+This exercise is split into two components; the pre-curation and the post-curation.

+Go through file format of CRABS.txt files.
 Note that there are many different formats, I just like personally the CRABS software.

 Imagine Norway has a total of e.g. 50 fish species present in territorial waters.

 We only work with 12S barcodes.
 This is classicly the best short genetic marker for genetic identification of fishes.

+In this exercise, think of the starting point as a fish sample of unknown origin that you are trying to identify, or think of having obtained a fish sequence from a water sample, but not knowing what species it was.
+We need to use a reference database to answer these questions.

-### Exercise instructions
+## Exercise instructions

 In this exercise, each group (2-4 working together) will choose one of the following fish groups as their target for database scrutiny.